The Study of Music (jt-hnrs)

 2 lectures of 1 hour's duration per week (11 weeks per semester)

-1 study skills seminar of 1 hour's duration in selected weeks (5 per semester)
+1 study skills workshop of 1 hour's duration in selected weeks (5 per semester)

 - Literacy - Proficiency in reading and writing through a variety of media